naimandi/data-transfer/README.md

    - Street Number: 32%
    - City: 8%

+    A match is considered valid if the weighted similarity score meets or exceeds a threshold of **85.5**.

 4. **Transfer Data:**
-   For each matched address, transfer water quality measurements from the MS Teams dataset to the AWS dataset.
+For each matched address, transfer water quality measurements from the source dataset to the target dataset.
+Addresses that do not meet the threshold are not automatically transferred and may require manual review.

-5. **Optional:** Optional Address Matching
+5. **Optional:** Optional Matching Reports
-    This step uses a weighted fuzzy matching algorithmto identify the closest matches between the source dataset and the target dataset based on cleaned addresses.
-It allows you to review which addresses were successfully matched and which were not, before transferring data.
-This step is optional but recommended for auditing the matching process and ensuring high-quality data transfer.
+   This step uses a weighted fuzzy matching algorithm to identify the closest matches between the source dataset and the target dataset based on cleaned addresses.
+It produces files wiht a list of **matched** and **non-matched** addresses, allowing you to review which rows were successfully matched and which may need to be transferred manually because they did not meet the address matching threshold.

 ## Scripts